tigera-solutions/Instruqt/instruqt-tracks/container-security/06-container-threat-detection/assignment.md

 nmap -Pn -r -p 1-900 $POD_IP
 ```

-- View alerts in Calico Cloud UI.
+- View the alerts in Calico Cloud UI.
 From the left panel, click on **Activity**, then click on **Alerts**.

 ![Image Description](../assets/runtime-alert.png)

 Quarantine suspicious workload
 ================

-Once you get an alert and are sure this is not a legitimate activity, you may need to quarantine this pod using Calico security policy.
+Once you get an alert and you are sure this is not a legitimate activity, you may need to quarantine this pod using a Calico security policy.

-- A best practice is always to have a quarantine policy preconfigured in each cluster.
+- A best practice is to always have a quarantine policy preconfigured in each cluster.

 ```bash
 kubectl create -f - <<EOF